bradenacurtis801/NodeWatchman/README.md

   - **Green**: Machine is reachable via SSH.
   - **Red**: Machine is not reachable via SSH.

-## Contributing

-We welcome contributions to improve Nodewatchman.
-Please fork the repository and submit pull requests.
----

 Nodewatchman is developed to enhance the management and automation of our data center, providing a seamless and efficient way to handle our Linux machines.